fex01/ansible-prepare-raspberry/README.md

 Bootstrap and customize a Raspbian Lite system

+**Work In Progress**: I'm currently refactoring this role to be a standalone project, as such it's untested.
+If you are looking into a tested version have a look into [ansible-gitserver](https://github.com/fex01/ansible-gitserver.)

 ### It will:
 * rename user
   * rename the default user *pi* to *user_name*